 What About Online Prescriptions?

 If you’d rather order PrEP from the comfort of your home, Nurx healthcare providers can help you do so discreetly and conveniently.
-Once you contact Nurx online or via its app, a member of the healthcare team will have you provide information about your health history, then mail a test kit to your home that contains both HIV and STI tests.
-You don’t need to test negative for STIs to get a prescription for PrEP.
-However, people who are at high risk for HIV also tend to be at high risk for STIs.
+Once you contact Nurx online or via its app, a member of the healthcare team will have you provide information about your health history, then mail a test kit to your home that contains both HIV, STI and pregnancy tests (if applicable).

 After sending back your samples, you’ll be connected with a provider in your state to discuss whether PrEP is a good option.
-You are not required to meet with your Nurx provider in person — all interactions take place virtually via telemedicine.
+You are not required to meet with your Nurx provider in person — all interactions take place through our telehealth platform.
 You can order PrEP directly from Nurx and, depending on your health insurance, pay a co-pay as low as $15.
 If you’re not currently covered by insurance, financial assistance programs available from Gilead, the medication’s manufacturer, can potentially reduce your cost to $0.